-- Threatening other students with possible injury through bullying or other means, or extortion of money and personal property - Bullying/harassment Student has already been identified for bullying or harassing behaviors.
-(4 demerits) - Damage to school property or that of others due to careless behavior - Failure to serve an assigned detention the second time
+- Threatening other students with possible injury through bullying or other means, or extortion of money and personal property - Fighting, battery, or the intentional injury of another

-- Possession or use of fireworks/firecrackers - Second offenses of: - Possession of inappropriate or unacceptable over-the counter drugs, such as No-Doz. or caffeine pills, tobacco products - Inappropriate physical contact of a personal nature (second offense) - Cheating - Leaving school without permission - First offense for the use or sale of inappropriate or unacceptable over-the-counter drugs (i.e. No-Doz or other caffeine pills) or any tobacco products including smoking or chewing - Extreme or repeated incidents of gender harassment or racial slurs - Inappropriate aggressive behavior which could cause injury to another or start a fight - Blatant acts of disrespect/defiance or refusing to do what someone in authority tells you to do when it is within reason and possible for you to do - Stealing taking something that doesn't belong to you - Possession or creation of pornographic material - Repeated or continued acts of discrimination - Truancy from school
+- Bullying/harassment Student has already been identified for bullying or harassing behaviors. - Damage to school property or that of others due to careless behavior - Failure to serve an assigned detention the second time - Possession or use of fireworks/firecrackers - Repeated offenses of: - Inappropriate physical contact of a personal nature - Cheating - Leaving school without permission - Disrespect/defiance - stealing - Use or sale of inappropriate or unacceptable over-the-counter drugs (i.e. No-Doz or other caffeine pills) or any tobacco products including smoking or chewing - Possession of drug paraphernalia - Inappropriate aggressive behavior which could cause injury to another or start a fight - Possession or creation of pornographic material - Repeated or continued acts of discrimination- including gender harassment, racial slurs, etc. - Truancy from school - Disorderly conduct - Sexually aggressive behavior - Failure to comply with all rules in the in-school suspension room - Any other inappropriate behavior as determined by the principal or his designee